docutils/docutils/sandbox/manpage-writer/README.txt

 * writers/manpage.py:

+  - 2008-03-05: patch from htgoebel

+                * Support formats for literal
+                * references are not typeset in italics (or what ever the renderer uses as italic font)
+                * corrected output for emphasis
+                * corrected dedenting after (bullet-, enum-, definition-, option-) lists
+                * leading whitespace is removed from document, thus eg the tool 'file' detects the correct file-type

   - 2008-01-17: make title_references italic.
 Experimental table support.
   - 2007-06-01: Enforce we have a TH.
   - 2006-12-11: Add field name.